is easily the most interesting town to visit in

 fishing charter to the Endeavour or Annan river, or the reef.

-There are many nice walks in Cooktown, from the strolls in the town's
+From the strolls in the town's

 historical streets and the cemetery to a bit harder ones like Grassy